Things to do, places to go

 Puzzlewood

-A narrow gauge railway meanders through the woods and meadows of Perrygrove.
-Passengers alight at the stations on the way in order to enjoy exciting play areas and woodland walks.
-Perfect for smaller children.
-A dog friendly, family run attraction.
+A narrow-gauge railway meanders through the woods of Perrygrove.
+Passengers alight at the stations on the way to enjoy exciting play areas and woodland walks.
+A dog friendly, family-run attraction, perfect for smaller children.
 Take a picnic!

 Wye Valley Butterfly Zoo